 The output variables used by the controller are the x-axis position and y-axis position, which represent the final positions that the agents should go to.
 Figure 4 shows the linguistic terms used for the x-axis variables.
 Figure 2 shows the ones for the y-axis, within the range -34 to 34.

 The input variables are the player position, the ball position and the offside position on the x-axis.

 The rules for this controller were created in a way that the agent could only move to adjacent quadrants.
 The movement occurs in shorts distances, because in each cycle the perceptions can change and so the direction that the agent should move.
-For example, an agents positioned at the 8 th quadrant can only move to the 4, 5, 6, 7, 8 or 9th quadrant, because he can't make to the 1, 2 nor 3rd quadrant within the next cycle.
+For example, an agents positioned at the 8^{th} quadrant can only move to the 4, 5, 6, 7, 8 or 9^{th} quadrant, because he can't make to the 1, 2 nor 3^{rd} quadrant within the next cycle.
 This was defined by creating rules that have the same values for inputs, but different outputs and weights.
 The rules that make the agent stay at his quadrant, when the ball is at another, have lower weights, making him always move into the ball direction.

-3.5 Controller for Offensive Wing Midfielders Decision Taking number of opponents near the closest teammate, and his distance to this teammate.
+3.3 Controller for Offensive Wing Midfielders Decision Taking

+The objective of the Fuzzy controller for the offensive wing midfielders is to decide what he should do when in ball possession.
+The attacker should make a decision analyzing his global position, the distance to the closest opponent, the distance from the closest teammate to the opponent goal, the number of opponents near the closest teammate, and his distance to this teammate.
 The output variable is a value, and depending on its range, a decision to kick, dribble, pass, pass through or conduct is made.
 The domain of the output variable varies between 0 and 5, and each range represents a decision.